TRI-ML/efm_datasets/README.md

 ## DDAD

 Please go to DDAD's [official website](https://github.com/TRI-ML/DDAD) to download the data.
 A tiny version for quick experimentation can be found [here](https://tri-ml-public.s3.amazonaws.com/github/vidar/datasets/tiny/DDAD_tiny.tar).
+A pre-processed dataset compatible with our repository can also be found [here](https://tri-ml-public.s3.amazonaws.com/github/vidar/datasets/full/DDAD.tar).

 Please note the [license info](https://github.com/TRI-ML/DDAD#license) of DDAD: